Gran Hermano (American TV series)

 Gran Hermano (also known as Gran Hermano USA) is the Spanish-language adaptation of the reality television franchise Big Brother, broadcast in the United States on Telemundo and produced by Endemol.
-The series was announced in May 2015 during the network's upfront presentation for the 2015-16 television season in New York City.
+The series was announced in May 2015 during the network's upfront presentation for the 2015–16 television season in New York City.

-This is the official adaptation of the international Big Brother format for Hispanic television in the U.S., making the United States in the third country worldwide, after Canada and India, to have different adaptations of the show based on language.
+This is the official adaptation of the international Big Brother format for Hispanic television in the U.S., making the United States the third country worldwide, after Canada and India, to have different adaptations of the show based on language.
 Former Nuestra Belleza Latina host Giselle Blondet was announced as the show's presenter on December 14, 2015.
 The show premiered on January 10, 2016, and lasted 13 weeks.

 Format

-Based on the Original Dutch Version created by Endemol, the show sees a number of different housemates, divided by gender, social backgrounds and geographical locations locked up together in a House, where the viewing public can watch them twenty-four hours a day, and vote them out of the House as they choose to.
+Based on the original Dutch version created by Endemol, the show sees a number of different housemates, divided by gender, social backgrounds and geographical locations locked up together in a House, where the viewing public can watch them twenty-four hours a day, and vote them out of the House as they choose to.
 The housemates live in isolation from the outside world in a house custom built with everyday objects, like fridges and a garden.
 The house also includes cameras and microphones in most of the rooms to record all of the activity in the house.
 The confession room is the only place where housemates can be away from the other contestants, where they can confess their true feelings.
-The winner is the last contestant remaining in the house, and receives a cash prize of US$250,000.
+The winner is the last contestant remaining in the house and receives a cash prize of US$250,000.
 Housemates are evicted weekly throughout the show by the public via text messaging, cellphone calls, the show's main website, and Facebook.